 Angela: We game!
 Yes, we love gaming.
 We’re really into Nintendo.
 He’s really into 2K (eye roll).
 We have a WiiU, PlayStation 4, and a Nintendo 3DS.

 Ranisha: Do you feel left out when the baby and Sango take off and do their own thing?
 Or are you like yes me time.

 Angela: Yes, me time definitely.
 Most of the time, it’s difficult for me to even leave the room Mateo’s in because the second I stop being around him, I get emotional because I’m in constant need of holding him and kissing him.
 When I do really need some me time though, I’ll ask Kai to take care of Teo while I read, go on Netflix/YouTube, the usual stuff.

 Ranisha: I know that you are a woman of faith and scriptures mean so much to you.
-What is your favorite scripture that keep you strong and moving forward?
-Can you share an experience on why this scripture mean so much to you.
+What is your favorite scripture that keeps you strong and moving forward?
+Can you share an experience on why this scripture means so much to you?